dichha/everydayAndroid/README.md

 * SwiperDiaper: Different Gesture Detection
 * MasterDetailFlow: MasterFlow Design Interface concept
 * OverflowMenu: Create menu and change activity color based in itemlist selected
+* Transition: Simple animation effect
+* IntentExample: How Intents are used for passing data in activities
+* SendBroadcast: Sends broadcast without particular target for activity but to a system
+* ReceiveBroadcast: Uses \<intent-filter> tag in AndroidManifest.xml file to filter and listen to a specific broadcast

 ## These are the list of sources for tutorials
 * <a href="https://developer.android.com/training/index.html">Official Android Documentation</a>